Dumebii/Articles/clk1a9ly2000t09mq6ou1gv2f.md

 Just like with CRA, we use Vite on the terminal.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1689252124970/c17a973f-2c40-4fe8-83b1-091e01a02588.png align="center")

+If you want to read more on the difference between CRA and Vite, check out this [article](https://ericobeng.hashnode.dev/creating-react-application-using-vitejs-rather-than-create-react-app-cra?source=personalized-newsletter&source-id=2023-07-13).

 For this tutorial, we will be using [code sandbox](http://codesandbox.io) as our cloud IDE.